xDEADC0DE/Twemoji-assets-only/README.md

 # Twitter Emoji (Twemoji) – Assets only

-A fork of Twitter’s [Twemoji](https://github.com/twitter/twemoji) with everything removed except the assets in SVG and PNG format.
+A fork of Twitter’s [Twemoji](https://github.com/twitter/twemoji), keeping only the latest version of the assets in SVG and PNG format.

 ## License

-Copyright 2020 Twitter, Inc and other contributors
+Copyright 2019–2022 Twitter, Inc and other contributors

 Code licensed under the MIT License: <http://opensource.org/licenses/MIT>